 If a serious reportable incident, minor notable occurrence in the category of theft or financial exploitation, serious notable incident, significant incident or reportable incident is alleged to have occurred while the individual was under the supervision of another agency's facility; the discovering agency shall make a written record of the report.
 The discovering agency shall determine if the event has or will be reported and investigated by the other agency / facility.
-The agency or facility under whose auspices the serious reportable incident or abuse occurred, shall report the situation to the DDSO, Justice Center if applicable or the RRDS.
+The agency or facility under whose auspices the serious reportable incident or abuse occurred, shall report the situation to OPWDD IMU and the Justice Center if applicable.

-It shall be the responsibility of the agency with authority over the facility or service where the situation is alleged to have occurred to investigate, review, correct and monitor the situation unless Head Injury Association is directed otherwise by OPWDD, the Justice Center or DOH.
-Further, the discovering agency as well as the DDSO and RRDS shall be informed of the progress and outcomes as required by this policy and procedure.
+It shall be the responsibility of the agency with authority over the facility or service where the situation is alleged to have occurred to investigate, review, correct and monitor the situation unless Head Injury Association is directed otherwise by OPWDD or the Justice Center.
+Further, the discovering agency as well as the DDSO shall be informed of the progress and outcomes as required by this policy and procedure.

-If the agency suspecting or alleging the incident or abuse is not satisfied that the situation will be or is being investigated or handled appropriately, it shall bring the situation to the attention of the DDSO, the Justice Center or RRDS.
-The DDSO, Justice Center or RRDS shall follow up and take whatever measures are necessary to ensure appropriate action by the other agency.
+If the agency suspecting or alleging the incident or abuse is not satisfied that the situation will be or is being investigated or handled appropriately, it shall bring the situation to the attention of the DDSO and / or the Justice Center.
+The DDSO, Justice Center shall follow up and take whatever measures are necessary to ensure appropriate action by the other agency.